liberteach/devops-course/decks/7-istio-service-mesh.deck.md

 ### Results

-  - migrating traffic from an old to new version of the `reviews` service using Istio’s weighted routing feature
+  - migrating traffic from an old to a new version of the "reviews" service using Istio’s weighted routing feature

-gatsby-slide